-- Cook the potatoes in boiling water until they are cooked through, about 20 minutes.
-Drain them well.
+- Boil the potatoes until they are cooked through, about 15-20 minutes.
+Drain well.

-- While the potatoes are cooking, remove the stems from the mushrooms and gently remove their gills.
-Set the mushrooms aside for later and chopped the stems in small pieces.
+- While the potatoes are cooking, remove the stems from the mushrooms.
+Set the mushrooms aside and dice the stems.

-- Stuff the mushrooms with the mashed potatoes mix and put them on the parchment paper (see tips in the blog).
-Keep going until you filled all the mushrooms.
+- Stuff the mushrooms with the mashed potatoes mixture and transfer them on the parchment paper.
+Keep going until you filled all the mushroom cavities.

 - Cook in the oven for 20-25 minutes or until the mushrooms are tender (time will depend on the size of the mushrooms).
 Eat right away.